New Hampshire Retaliation Lawyers

 An employee’s protected activity includes:

-A protected activity can also include requesting a reasonable accommodation based on religion or disability.
+- Requesting a reasonable accommodation based on religion or disability

-If you are the victim of retaliation by your employer, the retaliation attorneys at Douglas, Leonard & Garvey have years of experience in successfully resolving retaliation claims.
-Contact our experienced NH retaliation lawyers.
-Our New Hampshire retaliation attorneys will represent you against your employer and the insurance company at the EEOC, NH Commission for Human Rights or in court.
-If you have a retaliation claim, contact our retaliation lawyers at 1-800-240-1988 for a free evaluation or complete our contact form online.
+If you are the victim of retaliation by your employer, the New Hampshire retaliation attorneys at Douglas, Leonard & Garvey, P.C. have years of experience in successfully resolving retaliation claims.
+We can represent you against your employer and the insurance company at the EEOC, NH Commission for Human Rights, or in court.